Uniforms and insignia of the Schutzstaffel: SS pre-war uniforms (1934–1938)

-An event which significantly altered the SS rank and insignia structure was the Night of the Long Knives which occurred from 30 June to 2 July 1934.
+An event that significantly altered the SS rank and insignia structure was the Night of the Long Knives, which occurred from 30 June to 2 July 1934.
 As a result of SS participation in the purge and execution of the SA leadership, the SS was declared an independent formation of the Nazi Party that answered only to Hitler.
 Several of the rank titles were renamed to completely separate the SS from its SA origins.

-The most significant rank change was the creation of an actual rank of Reichsführer-SS to denote the commander of the SS.
+The most significant rank change was the creation of the rank of Reichsführer-SS to denote the commander of the SS.
 The new rank was the equivalent of a field marshal in the army.
 Prior to 1934, Himmler had been regarded simply as an SS-Obergruppenführer.
 Reichsführer was merely a title and not a rank prior to 1934, though Himmler preferred to use his title more than his rank.
 In addition to Himmler’s new rank, several of the original SS rank titles were renamed (although retained the same insignia), bringing about the final nomenclature of SS ranks which would be used until the SS was disbanded at the end of World War II.

 The change in SS rank titles applied mainly to the non-commissioned officer ranks as well as the ranks of Sturmführer and Sturmhauptführer which received new names.
 The titles of the remaining ranks remained unchanged.